victorbofill/rpghelper/README.md

 Oh hello!
 This is just an app to help me run the RPG game that I made, Quan.
 It doesn't have any sort of authorization as I just run it locally.
 It's also pretty sloppy because I just work on it as I have time.
 If you're a potential employer, don't refrain from looking; just keep in mind that this project is the roughest of drafts :)

 Jan.
+10
+I just re-worked the entire BE.
+I created a better data model structure, and then created complete CRUD routes for all models, which I didn't have before; before, I just created what I needed at the time.

+Right now I'm working (in the regions branch) on a SuperComponent.
+Most components will be incredibly similar, as the entire app is basically just a data tree.
+I'm going to make the SuperComponent so that I don't have the exact same code over and over in every component.

+Jan.
 9
 Basic functionality is close to complete.
 I recently added the 'region' model to the database as the top tier, and I'm working on fixing up the tab tree, which is created using React routes.
 It breaks a branch or two down as of this writing.